stepmfg/ap238/README.md

-# Working Draft for AP238 Edition 3
+# Working Draft for AP238 Edition 4

-This is a working draft for use by TC184/SC4/WG15 for discussion and development of the third edition of AP238.
-This builds on the recent second edition by incorporating the latest SMRL v9 definitions.
+This is a working draft for use by TC184/SC4/WG15 for discussion and development of the fourth edition of AP238.
+This extends the recent third edition with new manufacturing process.

 During development of this working draft, the document is being managed at the following GitHub repository: